-A friend of mine lives on a street where an identical house to his just sold for \$277,500.
-By statistical analysis it was worth no more than \$260,000.
-However, my friend, whose property is in better condition, now stands a good chance to sell for \$280,000.
+A friend of mine lives on a street where an identical house to his just sold for \$377,500.
+By statistical analysis his was worth no more than \$360,000.
+However, my friend, whose property is in better condition, now stands a good chance to sell for \$385,000.
 This is the "free market" and there is nothing wrong with it.
 I wish Appraisers would take note of this fact.
+Appraisers, and others, are stuck to a "paper assessment" of value.
+"Value" really means what someone will pay for the property in the market place.